yWorks/yGuard/docs/task_documentation.md

 ```

 ## The `externalclasses` Element
 If the jar to be processed by `yGuard` depends on external classes or libraries, this element can be used to specify classpaths to these entities.
 These libraries will neither be shrinked nor obfuscated.
 Use the `inoutpair` element for this purpose!
-See [external-example] for an example of when to use this element.
+See the `external_library` example for an example of when to use this element.
 In order to achieve a maximum shrinking effect by the `shrink` task, all external dependencies should be declared in the `externalclasses` element.
 Otherwise, all non-private methods of classes that inherit from unresolvable classes will not be shrinked.

 The elements attributes and child elements can be seen on the [Ant documentation page about using path elements](http://ant.apache.org/manual/using.html#path).